PicThrive/PicThriveApi/groups.rst

 POST
 ~~~~
 Request to add photos to the given group.
 This is best done in batches of 25.
-The returned list provides a url to for each photo to be uploaded to. **Note**: The number of requested photos may not match the number of returned items.
+The returned list provides a url for each photo to be uploaded to. **Note**: The number of requested photos may not match the number of returned items.

 PostData